- Contact information

 Open records request

-The Wisconsin Department of Natural Resources is committed to the principles of open government and accountability.
-All persons are entitled access to information in the possession of the DNR, whatever its form.
-All records that are created or received by the DNR and its employees in connection with the transaction of public business are subject to public inspection.
+The Wisconsin Department of Natural Resources (DNR) is committed to the principles of open government and accountability.
+All persons are entitled access to records in the possession of the DNR, whatever its form.
+All records created or received by the DNR and its employees in connection with the transaction of public business are subject to public inspection.
 The working principle is that unless a record is specifically exempt from this requirement, the record shall be released to the public.
-Fees for requests are assessed as described below.

 The DNR website provides a great deal of information about DNR activities and can provide direct access to this information as well as records related to these activities, operations and decisions.
 You may find this information using the search feature.